benjaminhuanghuang/design-pattern/_Courses/Csp_10_Design_Patterns_by_Kevin_Dockx/README.md

 ### Visitor
 A visitor represents an operation that has to be performed on the elements of an object structure.

+Visitor lets you define a new operation without changing the classes of the elements.

 ### Interpreter